Sakai Karamatsu-sama, the god of matchmaking, fertility, safe childbirth, and protection throughout women's lives [Daisen City, Akita Prefecture]

 The priest said, "It's okay to look inside the worship hall."
 I thanked him and decided to take him up on his offer, but I was shocked to see what was happening inside

-The only reason I stopped by Karamatsu Shrine this time was it was "recommended by the locals," and now that I'm writing this article, I understand what they said, but when I first visited, I still didn't know what kind of shrine it was.
-Once inside, I learned the reason behind Karamatsu Shrine.
+To begin with, the only reason I stopped by Karamatsu Shrine was"on the recommendation of a local."Now that I'm writing this article, I understand the story behind it, but at the time of my visit, I didn't even know what kind of shrine it was.
+It was only after going inside that I learned the origins of Karamatsu Shrine.

 The god of matchmaking, fertility, and safe childbirth, "Karamatsu Shrine of the Boundary"